linea-it/occultation-hs/userdocs/_build/html/_sources/pages/ui/predictions.rst.txt

 The catalog where the interface will search for the stars can be changed to “gaiadr2”, but for the general application, it is sufficient to keep the default.

-The “Off-Earth Sigma'' means that occultations that have an off-Earth ephemeris error sigma equal to the input number are considered.
-Increasing this number will make occultations with larger off-Earth sigma errors to be found and counted as results.
+The "Off-Earth Sigma" means that occultations with an off-Earth ephemeris error sigma equal to the input number are considered.
+Increasing this number will cause occultations with larger off-Earth sigma errors to be found and counted as results.

 Summary
 ^^^^^^^^^^^^^^^^^^^^

-This step summarizes all the information provided to be checked before creating the project.
+This step summarizes all the information to be checked before creating the project.
 It is impossible to edit the data afterward without creating a new project.
-No extra action is required on this page.
+No additional action is required on this page.

 Managing and Exploring occultations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^